jnozzi/cocoadev.com/SiteContent/General/HowToGetAndDrawInTheSystemMenuBar.markdown

 ----

 ----
 I've tidied up your wiki formatting.
-Theres a page about it at [[TextFormattingRules]].
+Theres a page about it at General/TextFormattingRules.
 ----